Who Ate All the Pies?: Adoption and inspiration

 Part of the song (the third line - "You fat bastard") has been adopted by Roy "Chubby" Brown as his anthem and is enthusiastically chanted by the audiences during his stage performances.
-In addition, the entire chant was sung by Brown and the audience at the end of his 2013 DVD release "Who Ate All the Pies?"

-This line was also chanted at gigs by '90s indie band Carter The Unstoppable Sex Machine and included as the intro on their album 30 Something.
+This line was also chanted at gigs by 1990s indie band Carter The Unstoppable Sex Machine; it is also included as the intro on their album 30 Something.
 It was chanted at their manager Jon Fat Beast, who had a tendency to appear on stage stripped to the waist, displaying his ample abdomen.

+American rock band Faith No More released a live album You Fat Bastards: Live at the Brixton Academy, so named after the crowd were heard singing the chant at the band's show in April 1990.

 The Vegetarian Society have used a variant of this, "Who ate all the peas?", as a slogan.
 They displayed it on promotional hoardings in football grounds as part of their "Men and Meat Campaign", intended to combat the idea that vegetarianism is unmanly.

 The chant has been associated with the striker Micky Quinn, who played for six football clubs in the 1980s and 1990s.
 He was particularly identified with the chant following an incident in a match between Quinn's then club Newcastle United and Grimsby Town in March 1992, in which a fan threw a pie onto the pitch which Quinn promptly picked up and ate.
 The chant even formed the title for Quinn's autobiography, which was published in 2003.

 During cricket matches, the chant is known to have been directed at players such as Shane Warne, by spectators belonging to the Barmy Army.